fickas/salt_marsh/epa_final_report_draft.md

 ### Per-marsh models

 We trained separate Stage 1 and Stage 2 models for each of the 9 marshes rather than a single model applied across sites.
-Marshes differ substantially in bank morphology, dominant vegetation, tide state at flight time, and lighting — a site-specific model captures these local characteristics without the difficulty of learning them jointly.
-The trade-off is that we have not demonstrated cross-site generalization; a model trained on one marsh applied cold to another is untested (see Limitations, Section 8).
+Our hope was that we could build one model, using data from a variety of marshes for training, that could then be applied successfully to other marshes.
+We attempted this approach, but results were poor.
+We found that marshes differ substantially in bank morphology, dominant vegetation, tide state at flight time, and lighting — a site-specific model captures these local characteristics without the difficulty of learning them jointly.
+The trade-off is that we have not demonstrated cross-site generalization; a model trained on one marsh applied cold to another remains a goal (see Limitations, Section 8).

 ---